Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 `TableTopSceneView` requires an [ARCore](https://github.com/google-ar/arcore-android-sdk) supported device that has installed Google Play Services for AR.
 An application must call [ArCoreApk.requestInstall](https://developers.google.com/ar/develop/java/enable-arcore#check_if_google_play_services_for_ar_is_installed) before using the `TableTopSceneView`.
 For an example see how it is done in the micro app's [MainActivity](https://github.com/Esri/arcgis-maps-sdk-kotlin-toolkit/blob/main/microapps/ArTabletopApp/app/src/main/java/com/arcgismaps/toolkit/artabletopapp/MainActivity.kt).
 Note - the `TableTopSceneView` checks for availability of ARCore when it enters the composition.
 If ARCore is not supported by the device or not installed, the `TableTopSceneView` will fail to initialize with `TableTopSceneViewStatus.FailedToInitialize`.

+Note that apps using ARCore must comply with ARCore's user privacy requirements.
+See [this page](https://developers.google.com/ar/develop/privacy-requirements) for more information.

 ### Usage